- Home

 On 18 April 2024, DBS Bank Ltd (DBS) detected suspicious transactions from the bank account of a 70-year-old victim to a bank account in Hong Kong.
 The DBS Anti-Scam Team immediately blocked further transactions from the victim’s bank account to prevent more losses and notified SPF’s Anti-Scam Centre (ASC).

-Upon discovering of the fraudulent transactions, the ASC immediately worked with the bank and the Hong Kong Police Force’s Anti-Deception Coordination Centre to foil the scam attempt, recovering more than $370,000 for the victim.
+Upon discovering the fraudulent transactions, the ASC immediately worked with the bank and the Hong Kong Police Force’s Anti-Deception Coordination Centre to foil the scam attempt, recovering more than $370,000 for the victim.

 While Singapore’s drug situation remained under control, there were worrying trends.
 The number of drug abusers arrested rose by 10% from 2022 to 2023, and over half of new abusers were below 30 years old.